maxpsq/ora-tools/tabtext/README.md

 ```
 DECLARE
-   -- the cursor for daat extraction
+   -- the cursor for data extraction
    l_employees_rc  sys_refcursor ;

    -- Cursor column names (or aliases) will be shown by default as column headings